 All three of the above questions are important.
 For all three, we need accurate answers — from the Scriptures rather than personal opinion or popular belief.

-So at whatever point you may be in your response to the gospel of Christ, consider these three questions carefully.
+Wherever you may be in your response to the gospel of Christ, consider all three of these three questions carefully.

 Don’t be content until you have obeyed the gospel of Christ as commanded in the Scriptures and have found a group of Christians to work and worship with who are faithfully following the Lord’s authority for His people.